 Sol #42 supports assistance to selection of UEs for FL operation and assistance on increasing FL performance on KI#7 by allowing the AF to include the AIML group information, and the AIML group performance information in the Nnef_GroupAFsessionWithQoS_Create request.
 When multiple UE(s) from the AF group are served by the same PCF, the NEF includes AIML Group performance information and AIML session indicator as input parameters in the Npcf_GroupPolicyAuthorization_Create request towards the PCF.
-It is not clear why AIML session indicator is needed, or how it is used, other than being passed from the NEF to the PCF.
+When the PCF determines that the SMF needs updated policy information, the PCF provisions the PCC rule in SMF which contains AIML session indicator.
+With the AIML session indicator included in the PCC rule, the QoS flow binding ensures that the PCC rule is bound to a new QoS Flow and no other PCC rule is bound to this QoS Flow..

-Sol #43 supports assistance to selection of UEs for FL operation by reusing current event exposure from UPF with subscription data exposure on FL members from UDM.
-It does not indicate which information from subscription data should be exposed to AI/ML AF which may include very sensitive information and potential security risk.
+Sol #43 supports assistance to selection of UEs directly or via NEF, firstly by checking user consent data from UDM, then the UE location collected from AMF (optional), delayobtained by reusing QoS Monitoring procedure from UPF, Throughput UL/DL, Packet transmission, Packet retransmission information by reusing event exposure from UPF.

 Sol #46 supports assistance to selection of UEs for FL operation based on analytic on UE's mobility including moving direction.
 Similarly, to sol#18, it proposes UE filtering policy for UE selection with FL coverage and enhancement of NEF to handle some analytic operation such as selection of candidate UE based on UE filtering policy and UE mobility analytic.